How can I watch Lifespan?

 Won’t this feel like just another boring old Zoom meeting?

 Actually, we’re engaging our entire design team – and paying them their full contracts!
-There will be costumes.
-There will be props.
-There will be the magic of storytelling.
+There are costumes.
+There are props.
+The magic of storytelling is live and well.
 With a stellar three-person cast, a brilliant director at the helm, and our full design team working their craft, we have every confidence that The Lifespan of a Fact will remain a robust and entertaining experience for you.
 And fear not – we’ll be offering lots of live online talkbacks so you won’t miss out on that essential part of your Forward experience!

 As our lighting designer Noele Stollmack put so well: “We’re going to elevate what’s going on right now into something more 3-dimensional.”
 We’re excited to go on this adventure and hope you are, too.